pduranti/mercadolibre.github.com/_posts/guide/for-sellers/shipping/2012-12-28-managing-shipments.markdown

 ## Capture shipping preferences from the order {#shipping-orders}

-When a buyer chooses shipping preferences and gives his shipping address, a *shipment* is created and associated to the order.
+When a buyer chooses shipping preferences and gives his shipping address a *shipment* is created and associated to the order.

 A new order feed is going to be received when the shipment is created and later, if the tracking is informed, each time the package changes its status until it's delivered.